 - c.
 How program helps to Improve Access to Services for Underserved Populations: This program will meet individuals where they are at and will provide field-based services to serve individuals who are typically underserved and disconnected from traditional mental health services. - d.
-How program is Non-Stigmatizing and Non-Discriminatory: The Behavioral Health Department will meet individuals where they are at in the community, and will serve individuals regardless of their immediate interest in formal mental health services.
+How program is Non-Stigmatizing and Non-Discriminatory: The Behavioral Health Department is training community partners to increase and improve their knowledge, skills and attitudes around mental illness, so that community members will refer homeless individuals to treatment services.
 Evaluation forms are available in both English and Spanish. - e.
-Estimate Number Served Per Year: 550 individuals - f.
-Estimated Cost Per Person: \$469 (\$258,096/550 individuals) per program participant - g.
-Program delivered by: In FY 23/24, program services are anticipated to be provided by AMI Housing, Hospitality House, Nevada County Superintendent of Schools, and Bright Futures for Youth.
+Estimate Number Served Per Year: 79 individuals - f.
+Estimated Cost Per Person: \$1,043.63 (\$82,447/79 individuals) per program participant - g.
+Program delivered by: In FY 22/23, program services are anticipated to be provided by AMI Housing and Bright Futures for Youth.